A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

-Conceptually, ConDiSim is closely related to other diffusion-based SBI approaches that learn conditional posterior estimators, such as Chang et al.~\cite{chang_inference-time_nodate} and Sharrock et al.~\cite{sharrock2024sequentialneuralscoreestimation}.
+Conceptually, ConDiSim is closely related to other diffusion-based SBI approaches that learn conditional posterior estimators, such as~\cite{chang_inference-time_nodate} and~\cite{sharrock2024sequentialneuralscoreestimation}.
 Unlike sequential methods (e.g., SNPSE/TSNPSE), however, ConDiSim does not refine per-observation but amortizes across $\xobs$ via a conditional reverse diffusion on parameters.
-Like in PriorGuide~\cite{chang_inference-time_nodate} (cf.~section~\ref{sect:priorguide}), ConDiSim applies a conditional diffusion model to approximate the posterior and can adaptively focus sampling on high-probability regions, but achieves this via amortized learning across observations rather than inference-time prior correction.
-Compared to SNPSE/TSNPSE, ConDiSim does not perform sequential posterior refinement for individual observations but instead provides a flexible framework for general posterior approximation.

-The design of ConDiSim allows for efficient posterior evaluation across new observations but entails careful choices of hyperparameters, such as the diffusion noise schedule and network architecture, to ensure stability and high-quality samples.
-Sampling requires iterative reverse steps (as in DDPMs), which can increase as computational cost scales with $T$, becoming costlier than non-iterative SBI methods.
-Despite this additional sampling cost, the model achieves competitive performance across ten \texttt{sbibm} tasks, including two-moons, Gaussian mixtures, Lotka-Volterra, Hodgkin–Huxley, and high-dimensional genetic oscillators, while remaining robust to distractor features and noisy, unstructured observations in comparison to existing approaches such as GATSBI~\cite{ramesh_gatsbi_2021}, SNPE~\cite{sharrock2024sequentialneuralscoreestimation}, NPE~\cite{greenberg_automatic_2019}, and Simformer~\cite{gloeckler_all--one_2024}.
+ConDiSim allows for efficient posterior evaluation but entails careful choices of hyperparameters to ensure stability and high-quality samples.
+Sampling requires iterative reverse steps (as in DDPMs), which can become costlier than non-iterative SBI methods.
+Despite this, across SBI benchmarks with heavy observational corruption, ConDiSim maintains calibrated posteriors, highlighting diffusion models' robustness to unstructured data complexity, notably in comparison to existing approaches such as GATSBI~\cite{ramesh_gatsbi_2021}, SNPE~\cite{sharrock2024sequentialneuralscoreestimation}, NPE~\cite{greenberg_automatic_2019}, and Simformer~\cite{gloeckler_all--one_2024}.

-In regards to data challenges in SBI, a central contribution of ConDiSim is its ability to operate directly on raw, variable-structure, or distractor-heavy observations.
-In benchmarks such as SLCP-Distractors (where 92 irrelevant features are appended to $\xobs$) and Bernoulli-GLM-Raw (no sufficient statistics), ConDiSim maintains calibrated posteriors and isolates the informative components of $\xobs$.
-This robustness arises because, during training, gradients of the conditional denoiser naturally vanish along observation dimensions statistically independent of or irrelevant to $\bftheta$, suppressing their effect on $p(\bftheta\mid\xobs)$.
-Consequently, the method accommodates noisy, high-dimensional, or unstructured data without requiring handcrafted summaries.